Instructors

 Christine Favata, Owner

-Piano, Voice, Preschool Programs
+Piano, Voice,

 Christine received her Bachelor of Vocal Performance with Honors from The University of the Arts in Philadelphia, focusing on classical music.
 While at The University of the Arts, she was accepted to perform in “Die Fledermaus” in Rome, Italy, as an understudy.
 She received a Promising Artist award three consecutive years and The University of the Arts School of Music Service Award.
 She studied classical voice under the late Patricia Hoy-Conrad, Patricia Stasis-Winter, and long-time Opera Company of Philadelphia member, Lisa Hummel Thomas.